Night Owl Cinematics: Allegations against operations in NOC

-On 7 October 2021, Sylvia Chan was accused by an anonymous Instagram account @sgcickenrice of verbally abusing employees and fostering a toxic workplace culture with one talent named Samantha being singled out with an "exit strategy" requested by Chan.
+On 7 October 2021, Chan was accused by an anonymous Instagram account @sgcickenrice of verbally abusing employees and fostering a toxic workplace culture with one talent named Samantha being singled out with an "exit strategy" requested by Chan.
 In response to the allegations, various brands such as Colgate and Milo ceased their collaborations with the company.
 NOC responded on 11 October, labelling the allegations a 'massive' smear campaign.
 It also touted its efforts in developing its employees in a safe space, before adding that there were "serious breaches" of privacy laws being investigated by the authorities.
 The Instagram account was subsequently issued a cease and desist letter from Edmond Pereira Law Corporation, before the account responded a day later with a letter from Eugene Thuraisingam saying that the allegations were not proven to be untrue and asked if the letter was worded to threaten criminal proceedings.

 On 13 October, Chan apologised in a statement and acknowledged that she "did not live up to the standards expected of (her)".
 She was also removed from NOC’s line-up of artistes.
 However, Samantha Tan, whose alleged mistreatment by Chan was what ignited this saga, pointed out inaccuracies in Chan's statement.

 On 15 October, it was reported by Mothership that an office similar to NOC's headquarters was listed on CommercialGuru for sale.
 The sale was later removed the same day.

 On 19 October, current and former NOC employees revealed further information in two reports, with screenshots and video recordings that accused Chan of delayed salaries, workplace abuse and pressures, insensitivity in dealing with mental health issues, favouritism, no official human resources department, forcing people to take sides, infidelity, embezzling company money, sexually exploiting her female talents, fat-shaming a talent, as well as criminal conduct pertaining to her fiduciary duties.
 As at 20 October, NOC's subscriber base fell from 1 million to 995 thousand.
 Various public authorities like the Singapore Police Force, Immigration and Checkpoints Authority, Ministry of Manpower, and Tripartite Alliance for Fair and Progressive Employment Practices were made aware and are looking into the various allegations.
 In addition, Chan filed a report against harassment and a private video leak, adding that she would address the allegations "soon" and that she kept her silence out of "civility".
+After 12 months of investigations by the police, Chan was clear of all her allegations.

 It was also made known that Ryan Tan had tried to resign as NOC's director in May 2021 and was not involved with the company's management since then.
 However, due to the allegations, Tan resumed his director role.
 The anonymous Instagram account @sgcickenrice was later revealed to be created by Brandon Mah, an influencer and a friend to one of the NOC talents, who felt that he had to speak out for NOC employees.